-15 of the Best Costco Foods You Can Meal Prep With
+15 Costco Foods That Make Meal Prep Easy

 Costco is well established as one of the forefront membership-based wholesale clubs, and the company is known for its affordable prices on big bulk buys.
-When you think of Costco, you may initially think of warehouse items and home supplies that you can find in mass quantities, but their food section is not one you'll want to stroll past.
-(We all know the store's also known for its tasty sample displays!)
+When you think of Costco, you may initially think of warehouse items and home supplies that you can find in mass quantities, but the food section is not one you'll want to stroll past.

 Meal prepping can seem daunting at first, with batch cooking meaning batch shopping for larger quantities of foods to cook all at once.
 However, with a store like Costco, you can get more bang for your buck and make meals upon meals in advance, so you won't have to cook dinner every single night when you get home from a long day.
 Doesn't that sound good?